jsa-research/limbus-buildgen/README.md

 #### Planned for a 0.5 version
 This release is intended to streamline the user experience and produce a done release that is not fully feature-complete.
 It will take the project from an alpha phase into beta.

-* Provide an integrated executable for the front-end
-* Provide npm packages for both executable and libraries
 * Create release bundled with dependencies
 * Override all configuration properties using flags
 * Complete documentation